editor-js/image/README.md

 import ImageTool from '@editorjs/image';
 ```

-Optionally, you can load this tool from CDN [JsDelivr CDN](https://cdn.jsdelivr.net/npm/@editorjs/image@latest)
+Optionally, you can load this tool from [JsDelivr CDN](https://cdn.jsdelivr.net/npm/@editorjs/image@latest)

 ## Usage